vtereshkov/umka-lang/doc/api.md

 }
 ```

 Umka dynamic array containing items of type `T`.
-Even though the array items pointed to by `data` can be both read and written, the structure itself is considered read-only.
-It cannot be used for returning a dynamic array from an external C/C++ function.
+Can be initialized by calling `umkaMakeDynArray`.

 ```
 typedef struct